Perspective | This much we know: Masks are good. It’s time to be more specific about them.

 Third, monitor mask use, as Philadelphia does, and adjust communications campaigns to increase correct mask-wearing.
 What is measured can be managed.
 Rigorously designed and evaluated communications campaigns and community engagement can further increase correct mask use.

-Mask use won’t end the covid pandemic, of course.
+Mask use won’t end the pandemic, of course.
 Masks must be combined with comprehensive action, including closure of indoor spaces when appropriate, protecting health-care workers and health-care facilities, physical distancing, hand-washing, ventilation, strategic testing, rapid isolation, complete contact tracing and supportive quarantine.
 Unlike most other measures, however, masks don’t cost much and don’t interrupt our usual activities: They are among the cheapest, simplest and most effective ways to fight the virus and get the economy running again.

 Masks need not separate us from other people.
 Properly designed and worn, they simply separate us from the virus.